CNA-Tech/PKS-Ninja/LabGuides/Lab4-Harbor/readme.md

 ## Step 2: Install OpsMan Root Cert on BOSH for PKS/K8s <-> Harbor communications

-Harbor requires HTTPS/SSL and does not support unencrypted http communications or any workaround to bypass this requirement.
+To establish secure HTTPS/SSL and does not support unencrypted http communications or any workaround to bypass this requirement.
 In order for a container host to push or pull images from Harbor, the environment either must reference a common CA or you must install the Harbor Root Certificate on the docker/container host as a trusted source

 For K8s nodes, PKS (BOSH) automates the process of certificate setup.
 For PKS you should use the Ops Manager root certificate as it was used to sign the Harbor root certificate.
 In this section you will install the Ops Manager root cert in the BOSH director tile which will enable all PKS deployed K8s clusters to trust the registry automatically